-Integrative veterinary medicine is a comprehensive medical approach to pet care that combines the best of conventional medicine and complementary and alternative therapies.
+Integrative veterinary medicine is a comprehensive medical approach to pet care that combines the best of conventional medicine with complementary and alternative therapies.

-This type of veterinary practice focuses on treating the whole animal, partnership between the client and the veterinarian, and use of all appropriate therapeutic options to achieve optimal wellness for your pet.
+We focus on treating the whole animal, building a partnership between the client and the veterinarian, and using all appropriate therapeutic options to achieve optimal wellness for your pet.

 Working Together to Provide More

 Our emphasis is on using all reasonable therapies or systems of medicine that work together to provide an increased capacity to prevent and treat disease that would not be possible using one system of medicine alone.

 This integrative approach to veterinary medicine is designed to minimize adverse effects, maximize successful treatment outcomes and improve the quality of life.
 Any veterinarian who uses therapies outside of conventional medicine and combines them with conventional medicine is an integrative veterinarian.
 The future of veterinary medicine lies in integration.

 Complementary and alternative veterinary medicine therapies may include acupuncture, Chinese herbal medicine, laser therapy, chiropractic, therapeutic nutrition and nutritional supplements.

 All of these therapies treat the whole body.
 This holistic approach means they take the body, mind and spirit into account when formulating a treatment plan.
 Complementary and alternative therapies are designed to stimulate adaptive homeostatic mechanisms in the body and/or provide the body substances by which the body can heal itself.